-In today's rapidly changing technological world, the application of Information Communication Technology (ICT) in organizations and our communities is the order of the day, and developing organizational-wide information systems and networks requires a policy framework.
-The Kenya's Vision 2030 has placed ICT as one of its key pillars and recognizes the important role ICT plays in the country's development agenda.
-The Leadership of the County Government of Nyeri recognizes that the world is now a knowledge economy.
-The importance of ICT in innovation for wealth creation amongst our youth and enhancing service delivery to the people in communities has also been embraced in the County's Integrated Development Plan (CIDP).
-This realization has reinforced the need for investment in ICT to contribute to the economic development of the country geared towards realization of the Digital Economy Blueprint for the Country at large.
+The application of Information Communication Technology (ICT) in companies and institutions is the order of the day in today's technologically evolving world, and creating organizational-wide information systems necessitates a policy framework.
+ICT is one of the core pillars of Kenya's Vision 2030, which acknowledges the crucial role ICT plays in the nation's development goal.
+The knowledge economy that exists now is acknowledged by the national ICT policy.
+The County's Integrated Development Plan has also acknowledged the significance of ICT in innovation for wealth development and increasing service delivery to people in communities.
+This realization has reinforced the need for investment in ICT to contribute to the economic development of the county geared towards realization of the vision 2030.

-This ICT policy document is geared towards providing a framework for use of ICT in Governance and the realization of best practices and utilization of resources in the County Government in conformity with the existing government policies, legal and regulatory framework and ensure returns from public investment.
+This ICT policy statement aims to offer a framework for delivering ICT services, governance, best practices, and resources in the County Government in compliance with the already-existing legislative and regulatory framework and secure returns from public investment.